-A study also, suggests that this sexually transmitted disease spreads more easily through anal or oral intercourse which could be the reason of its higher prevalence in gays, homosexuals, bisexuals etc.
+A study also, suggests that this sexually transmitted disease spreads more easily through anal or oral intercourse which could be the reason for its higher prevalence in gays, homosexuals, bisexuals, etc.

 According to a study, the prevalence rate of Syphilis is much higher in men who have intercourse with other men (MSM) than in men who have intercourse with women only.
 As Syphilis predisposes one to HIV, HIV cases are also, on the rise among MSMs.

-Other reasons for the increased infectivity rate for Syphilis and HIV among MSMs could be emotional or behavioural.
+Other reasons for the increased infectivity rate for Syphilis and HIV among MSMs could be emotional or behavioral.
 As gay or homosexuals may face societal or familial rejection owing to the stigma attached to it, they may indulge in recreational drugs.
-Under the influence of alcohol or recreational drugs, the tendency to take preventive measures during intercourse decreases and high-risk sexual contact could be damaging.
+Under the influence of alcohol or recreational drugs, the tendency to take preventive measures during intercourse decreases, and high-risk sexual contact could be damaging.

-Changing sexual partners frequently or having multiple partners (as in case of bisexuals) also, predisposes one to STDs particularly Syphilis.
+Changing sexual partners frequently or having multiple partners (as in the case of bisexuals) also, predisposes one to STDs, particularly Syphilis.